-Notre Dame’s Physics Department has long emphasized the vital importance of public outreach as part of the mission of scientists, and graduate students are core contributors to the department’s exceptional range of outreach programs.
+Notre Dame’s Physics and Astronomy Department has long emphasized the vital importance of public outreach as part of the mission of scientists, and graduate students are core contributors to the department’s exceptional range of outreach programs.
 Members of the department run camps and workshops, lead physics activities in local and regional schools, and involve high school students and teachers in research.

 - The QuarkNet program was founded at Notre Dame and Fermilab and now involves more than 50 universities across the country and nearly 600 high school teachers who are learning physics by participating in real world experiments.